High-order quantum algorithm for solving linear differential equations: Algorithm for solving linear systems

 \section{Algorithm for solving linear systems}

-We can use the bound on the condition number to estimate the complexity of the quantum algorithm.
+Next the bound on the condition number will be used to estimate the complexity of the quantum algorithm.
 We will first explain the scaling in a simple way, then give a more rigorous result.
 Using Eq.\ \eqref{eq:nosteps} for the number of time steps, we have (ignoring dependence on many of the quantities)

 Using this expression in the result for the complexity of solving linear systems from Ref.\ \cite{Harrow09} gives